ceph/ceph/doc/rados/operations/user-management.rst

 ``profile rbd-read-only`` (OSD only)

-:Description: Gives a user read-only permissions to an RBD image.
+:Description: Gives a user read-only permissions to RBD images.

 Pool